Magazine

 Difficulty coming up with a down payment

-If you have a low and credit score, it means that you don’t have sufficient money in the bank.
+You don’t have sufficient money in the bank if you have a low credit score.
 Therefore you cannot put enough money down to get a loan.
-Get your credit score back to 640, and you will be able to qualify for commercial hard money loan with a lower down payment.
+Get your credit score back to 640, and you can qualify for a commercial hard money loan with a lower down payment.

 Foreclosure on your credit report

 You can get some home loans with a foreclosure on your credit report.
 However, it will make it more difficult.
-It is recommended that you wait for two years after a bankruptcy before you get a home loan.
-To get a mortgage, you will need to show a credit report showing that you have financially recovered from the loan
+You should wait two years after bankruptcy before getting a home loan.
+To get a mortgage, you must show a credit report showing that you have financially recovered from the loan.